 She has authored a number of studies on privatisation and financial markets.
-Her book “Monetary Policy – No Final Victories” was published in 2018.
+Her book “Monetary Policy – No Final Victories” was published in 2018, and another one “My Answers – a Contribution to the History of Banking in Serbia in 21st Century” in 2020.
 In 2006 and 2007, she lectured at the Faculty of Management in Novi Sad.

 She has served as Governor of the National Bank of Serbia since August 2012.
 In June 2018 she was re-appointed for another six-year term of office, starting from August 2018.